UK General Data Protection Regulation

 Why do we collect and use your information?

-The School holds the legal right to collect and use personal data relating to pupils and their families and we may also receive information regarding them from their previous school, Local Authority and/or the Department of Education.
-We collect and use personal data in order to meet legal requirements and public interest set out in the GDPR and applicable UK law, including those in relation to the following:
+The School has a right to collect and use personal data relating to pupils and their families and we may also receive information regarding them from their previous school, Local Authority and/or the Department of Education.
+We collect and use personal data in order to meet legal requirements and public interest set out in the UK GDPR and applicable domestic law, including those in relation to the following:

-- Article 6 and Article 9 of the General Data Protection Regulations
+- Article 6 and Article 9 of the UK General Data Protection Regulation

 - Education Act 1996